HOW you play with your toddler can have the greatest impact on your child's language development.

 Get lost in the moment while playing.
 Don't watch the clock or worry about getting dirty.
 Worry about having fun with your toddler!

 Why Do This?
 Being creative will help language and cognitive development and save money on buying tons of toys.
-Check out our free language ideas here using things around the house.
+Check out our free language ideas here using things found around the house.